Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 mini chocolate chips blended into the food coloring mixture in a measuring cup

-STEP TEN: Using a one tablespoon cookie scoop, scoop out the dough and roll them into balls in the palm of your hand.
+STEP TEN: Scoop the dough using a one-tablespoon cookie scoop.
+Roll the dough into balls in the palm of your hand.

 dough rolled into balls by using hands and place on baking sheet